jpoirier/xplane-commviewer-plugin-nim/README.md

 ![Alt text](./images/CommViewer.png "X-Plane screenshot")

-#### Building Dependencies
+#### Build Dependencies

 - The [Nim Language compiler](http://nim-lang.org/download.html).
 - [XPLM-Nim package](https://github.com/jpoirier/XPLM-Nim).
 You
 can fetch the package using the Nimble tool, if you have it installed (Nimble install XPLM-Nim), or clone the repo and set the Nim compiler's path argument to point to XPLM-Nim's src folder.
-E.g.,
+E.g., --p:~/downloads/XPLM-Nim/src

+#### Building The Plugin
+Issue one of the following commands in a shell window:

+`$ nim c -d:release -d:useRealtimeGC -o:CommViewer.xpl CommViewer.nim`

-`$ nim c --path: ~/downloads/XPLM-Nim/src -d:release -d:useRealtimeGC -o:CommViewer.xpl CommViewer.nim`
+`$ nim c -p:~/downloads/XPLM-Nim/src -d:release -d:useRealtimeGC -o:CommViewer.xpl CommViewer.nim`

-Move the ViewerComm.xpl plugin to your X-Plane 10/Resources/plugins folder.
+Then move the ViewerComm.xpl plugin to your X-Plane 10/Resources/plugins folder.

 #### TODO

 - add hotkey handling to hide the window
 - add comm audio volume control